Storyboarding Tips for Marketing Videos & Free Storyboard Template

 You don’t need to know how to draw to know how to storyboard a video.
 It’s more important to get your thoughts down in a way you’ll understand later.
 Just sketch rough shapes, stick figures, or whatever you feel comfortable with.
 You’re storyboarding videos for reference, not to put on your portfolio.

 Go Ahead, Shoot Outside Your Storyboard

 Just because you have a strict shopping list doesn’t mean you can’t grab a candy bar in the checkout lane.
-While it’s important to get all the shots your storyboard calls for, don’t ever let a storyboard limit your creativity.
-If, when it comes time to film, you see another angle or another shot that you like—get it.
+There’s no hard and fast rule on how to use a storyboard.
+Use it as your guide, not your rulebook.
+While it’s important to get all the shots your storyboard calls for, don’t let a storyboard limit your creativity.
 As long as you get the shots that you absolutely need, you’ll never regret getting bonus footage.

 There’s a lot of freedom and creativity that comes with producing marketing videos.
-If you need help producing videos for your business, reach out or call (231) 922-9977 to see what our team can create for you.
+Our video team offers effective, impressive video content that’s designed for multiple applications.
+Get more out of every video project with cut-to-order YouTube, social media, commercial and other assets.
+Let’s get rolling; reach out or call (231) 922-9977 to see what our team can create for you!